Hidgons/bobo/report_test.md

 > "The study of consumer analytics lies at the junction of Big Data and consumer behavior.
 Data provide behavioral insights about consumers; marketers translate those insights into market advantage.
 Analytics generally refers to tools that help find hidden patterns in data" [@erevelles2016big].

 Behavioral big data (BBD) refers to very large and rich multidimensional data sets on human and social behaviors, actions, and interactions, which have become available to companies, governments, and researchers.
 A growing number of researchers in social science and management fields acquire and analyze BBD for the purpose of extracting knowledge and scientific discoveries [@shmueli2017research].
-Besides, the online retailers also want to figure out the profound meanings behind the consumer’s actions.
+Besides, the online retailers also want to figure out the profound meanings behind the consumer's actions.
 So the behavioral big data comes across with the research area and industry area, which results in different research methods.
 We use the methods in the research area to analysis the dataset with specific models designed to the dataset from Kaggle.

 ### Necessity of Big Data